oracle/node-oracledb/doc/api.md

 APIs and improved implementations to make connections efficient and available.
-In addition, features like [Connection Pool Pinging](#connpoolpinging), [Fast Application Notification (FAN)](#connectionfan), [Application Continuity](#appcontinuity), and Oracle network settings can all help high availability, often without the application being aware of any issue.
+In addition, features like [Connection Pool Pinging](#connpoolpinging), [Fast Application Notification (FAN)](#connectionfan), [Application Continuity](#appcontinuity), and [Oracle Net Services][37] settings can all help high availability, often without the application being aware of any issue.

 Note scalability-reducing issues such as firewalls terminating idle connections can be hidden by automatic connection re-establishment features.
 It is